VasileiosKarapoulios/Data-Localization/README.md

 # Object-Classification/Localization
-A simple object classification/localization project
+A simple object classification/localization project in Keras

 This is an approach to a simple object classification/localization problem, consisting of three classes of objects: Cucumbers, Eggplants and Mushrooms.